Pavel-Durov/blog/src/go-cli/README.md

 10 - 4 = 6
 ```

-Works exactly as intended!
-You can imagine that we can extend our CLI application
+It works exactly as intended!
+You can imagine how using the same process we can extend our **CLI** application further.

-## Adding some tests
+Adding some tests

-I like tests and I think you should to 😎.
-Adding unit tests in go is very straightforward, however testing CLI commands like cobra might be a bit tricky, hence I wanted to demonstrate how to do it.
+I like tests, and I think you should too 😎.
+Adding unit tests in GO is very straightforward; however, testing **CLI** commands like Cobra might be a bit tricky.
+Hence I wanted to demonstrate how to do it.

-Adding test to root CLI command:
+Adding test to root **CLI** command:
 ```go
 // file: cmd/root_test.go
 func TestTypeLocal(t *testing.T) {